Jarnomer/ft_printf/README.md

 ## 📝 General

-The goal of the project is to replicate the functionality of the original `printf` function with additional features.
+The goal of the project is to replicate the functionality of the original `printf` function with limited features.

 Project `passes` many of the 42 `testers`, including [franzinette](https://github.com/xicodomingues/francinette) `strict`.

+Only the functions necessary for the project are included within `libft`.

 ## 🛠️ Build